rodzewich/cli-program/README.md

     });
 ```

 Short flags may be passed as a single arg, for example `-abc` is equivalent to `-a -b -c`.
-Multi-word options such as "--template-engine" are camel-cased, becoming `args.templateEngine` etc.
+Multi-word options such as "--template-engine" are camel-cased, becoming `opts.templateEngine` etc.

 Note that multi-word options starting with `--no` prefix negate the boolean value of the following word.
 For example, `--no-sauce` sets the value of `args.sauce` to false.